 When you have received a decision on refusal of entry or expulsion, you are invited to an interview with an officer of the Swedish Migration Agency to plan for your return.
 You will be given information on what the options are in your case, and you may also ask questions.

 If you are planning to leave Sweden of your own accord before you are invited to an interview on returning, you can visit your nearest reception unit for further information.
 There you can get, for example, an exit certificate, which you will need to hand in to a Swedish passport control when you leave the country.

 You will be offered a place at a return centre no later than the date on which your refusal of entry or expulsion decision comes into force.
 You will stay at the return centre until you leave Sweden or until you are no longer entitled to financial support and accommodation.
 At the same time, this means that the Swedish Migration Agency no longer offers you any other accommodation.
 At the return centre, you will receive advice and support to prepare for your return.

 You can choose to stay at a return centre or in your own accommodation until you leave Sweden.

 Depending on what country you come from, you may be entitled to cash support or other forms of support to make it easier for you to settle in your country of origin again.
 A condition for entitlement to cash support is that you return voluntarily.

 If you do not comply with a decision

 Once the decision has acquired legal force and can no longer be appealed, you must leave Sweden.
 When the deadline has expired, you will no longer be entitled to accommodation and financial support from the Swedish Migration Agency.
-This applies to adults who are not custodians of children under 18 years of age.
+This applies to adults who are not parents/legal guardians of children under 18 years of age.

 If you do not cooperate in your return, the Swedish Migration Agency may make a decision on supervision or detention.
 Supervision means that you must regularly report to the Swedish Migration Agency or the Police.
 If you receive a decision on detention, you must stay in accommodation that is under lock and key while awaiting your departure.